In rough start, Richards rescued by 20-pitch mercy rule

 Also Monday, shortstop Xander Bogaerts had the day off to recover from a sore shoulder.
 Cora said Bogaerts’ throwing program in Aruba “wasn’t perfect” because of coronavirus lockdowns, and Bogaerts rushed to get ready.

-The Red Sox committed four errors in the 5-2 loss to Atlanta.
+The Red Sox committed five errors in the 5-2 loss to Atlanta.

 Another injury that cropped up was to pitcher Zac Grotz, a non-roster invitee who winced in pain after throwing a pitch and left the game.
-Cora said he tested fine afterwards and wasn’t feeling any pain.
+Cora said Grotz tested fine afterward and wasn’t feeling any pain.

 A few players and several members of the training staff came down with a non-coronavirus illness and needed some time off.
-After receiving an email saying that they were sick, Cora said he was relieved to be notified that their COVID tests were negative.
+After receiving an email saying they were sick, Cora said he was relieved to be notified that their COVID-19 tests were negative.

 “You see all the negatives, and it was like, ‘OK, so it’s only a bad meal,’” he said.
 “So they’re bouncing back. ...
 They’re down for the day, but we’ll survive today.”